Walnut Hill, Illinois: History

-Traces of the Kaskaskia/Vincennes road can be seen in several short stretches of road in northwestern Jefferson County, which point toward Walnut Hill, ignoring the surveyed Section boundaries.
+Traces of the Kaskaskia/Vincennes road can be seen in several short stretches in northwestern Jefferson County, which point toward Walnut Hill, ignoring the surveyed Section boundaries.
 Northeast of Walnut Hill, the Kell Road is a winding, pioneer road up to its intersection with Interstate 57, from which it follows the modern Section lines to Kell.

 Walnut Hill was also on the Goshen Road, an early road across Illinois, from Shawneetown to the Goshen Settlement near Glen Carbon.
-Remnants of the Goshen Road can be seen in short segments of pioneer road between Dix and Walnut Hill.
-It is possible that construction of the railroad tracks from Dix to Walnut Hill obliterated much of the original Goshen road.
+Remnants of the Goshen Road can be seen in short segments of Pioneer Road between Dix and Walnut Hill.
+The construction of the railroad tracks from Dix to Walnut Hill possibly obliterated much of the original Goshen road.

 In 1823, Thomas D. Minor built a road from Mount Vernon to Walnut Hill.
 This was called the "Vandalia Road", in that it connected with roads to the new state capital in Vandalia.
 The new road joined the Goshen Road just south of Walnut Hill.
 Today, it is called the "Old Centralia Road".
-The new road eventually captured much of the traffic on the Goshen Road, since it provided a shorter route across Jefferson County.
+The new road eventually captured much of the traffic on the Goshen Road since it provided a shorter route across Jefferson County.

 The modern road (Walnut Hill Road) running northwest out of Walnut Hill toward Centralia is the same as the Goshen Road as shown on the original survey maps of Illinois.